 The building N° 38 situated on the Linke Wienzeile (6.
 District) was designed by Otto Wagner.
-The golden ornaments created Koloman Moser.
-The building is placed next to the Naschmarkt, one of the most popular markets in Vienna.
+Koloman Moser created the golden ornaments.
+The building is located next to the Naschmarkt, one of the most popular markets in Vienna.
 [German]

 The Schützenhaus was built in the years 1904 – 1908 according to plans by Otto Wagner.
 The building was part of a planned weir.
 The name Schützenhaus refers to the control gates (Schütze) used in such weirs.
 Today, the building houses a restaurant called “Otto Wagner Schützenhaus”.
 [German]